SteveChenDC/stevechendc.github.io/_posts/2019-05-11-Building-an-Application-Support-System.md

 ## Conclusion
 Overall, it keeps the application effective and stable.
 Without these core processes set up and pitfalls in view, Arcadia would not be at a unicorn billion-dollar valuation, and Framebridge would not be a market-leading brand in the custom framing industry.

 My next post will go over _Building one with $0 using existing features in Slack, Github, and JIRA_.
-Thanks for reading!
+Thanks for reading :)